prettygood236/prettygood236.github.io/cookies-policy.md

 ## TL;DR

-I use [Google Analytics](https://analytics.google.com/analytics/web/) to count how many visitors I receive!<br>
+I use [Google Analytics](https://analytics.google.com/analytics/web/) to count how many visitors I receive!<br/>
-By some laws I must annouce that I am(or more precisely Google Analytics is) using cookies to do so.<br>
+By some laws I must annouce that I am(or more precisely Google Analytics is) using cookies to do so.<br/>
 ~~Yes, I copied & modified cookies policy from somewhere.~~

 ## Cookies Policy